 Recent leadership change is part of the current story.
 Mrs Alexandra Whitty took on the role in late 2023, and the school also converted to academy status in July 2025 within The Diocese of Westminster Academy Trust.
 This is the sort of structural change that can be invisible to families day to day, but it often brings a sharper focus on curriculum sequencing, staff development, and shared safeguarding practice across a trust network.

-Primary outcomes are clearly strong.
-In 2024, 87.33% of pupils met the expected standard in reading, writing and maths combined, well above the England average of 62%.
-At greater depth across reading, writing and maths, 31% reached the higher standard, compared with 8% nationally.
-Reading and GPS outcomes are also notably high, with 92% meeting the expected standard in reading and 92% in grammar, punctuation and spelling; science is recorded at 100% reaching the expected standard.
+Primary outcomes are solid.
+In the current dataset, 70% of pupils met the expected standard in reading, writing and maths combined.
+At greater depth across reading, writing and maths, 10% reached the higher standard.
+Reading is recorded at 80% meeting the expected standard, grammar, punctuation and spelling at 90%, and science at 90%.

 When comparing options locally, it is worth using the FindMySchool Comparison Tool on the Local Hub page to view outcomes side by side, particularly if you are weighing different approaches to phonics, writing, and maths mastery.